-Further information can be found in our FAQs and you can also contact Dr Anne Thuery with any remaining questions.
+Further information can be found in our FAQs.
+Please contact Dr Anne Thuery for any questions regarding eligibility or any other queries.

 Previous student experiences